-The final SAP component is maximum time frame, a calculation used to ensure a student earns his/her degree or certificate within 150% of the time required for the program of study.
-For example, a student enrolled in a 60-credit program would reach maximum time frame if they attempted 90 credits and still had not successfully completed that program.
+The final SAP component is maximum time frame, a calculation used to ensure a student earns his/her degree or certificate within 150% of the time required for said program.
+For example, a student enrolled in a 60 credit program would reach maximum time frame if they attempted 90 credits and still had not successfully completed that program.